socketio/socket.io-website/source/docs/migrating-from-2-to-3.md

 ## New features

-Some of those new features may be back-ported to the `2.4.x` branch, depending on the feedback of the users.
+Some of those new features may be backported to the `2.4.x` branch, depending on the feedback of the users.

 ### Catch-all listeners